CUTS: A Deep Learning and Topological Framework for Multigranular Unsupervised Medical Image Segmentation: Methods

-CUTS uses a convolutional neural network (ConvNet) as an encoder to map the pixel-centered patches from the image space to a latent embedding space.
-During the training of the encoder, two objectives are jointly optimized: a contrastive loss and a local patch reconstruction loss.
-We will discuss each of these in details next.
+CUTS uses a convolutional neural network as a patch encoder to map pixel-centered patches from the image space to a latent embedding space.
+It has convolution, batch norm, activation but no pooling -- to ensure identical spatial dimension between the image and feature map.
+Two objectives are jointly optimized.

-\paragraph{Convolutional Encoder} Our encoder maps each pixel-centered-patch $\mathcal{P} \in \mathbb{R}^{p \times p \times c}$ from the low-dimensional image space to a high-dimensional embedding space $\mathbb{R}^d$.
-Usually, $c$ is either 3 or 1.
-Examples for the former are natural images and colored medical images with R/G/B channels, while examples for the latter are intensity-only medical images such as CT or MRI images.

-As it is crucial for these embedding vectors to include information regarding a local patch, using a ConvNet which intrinsically aggregates neighborhood information via the convolution operation is a natural design choice.
-Since a ConvNet by definition convolves trainable filters with local patches in a raster-scan manner, no additional work patching is needed.
-To ensure a one-to-one mapping during the encoding, we remove pooling layers which would otherwise reduce the in-plane resolution.
-As a result, each image with width $W$ and height $H$ is mapped from $\mathbb{R}^{H \times W \times c}$ to $\mathbb{R}^{H \times W \times d}$ by the convolutional encoder.

-It is important to note that we do not perform explicit patching, i.e., cropping out $p \times p$ image patches, but rather we take advantage of the intrinsic property of convolution.
-A single convolutional layer with filters of size $k \times k$ incorporates information in the $k \times k$ neighborhood around each pixel, and this effect gets further enhanced as more layers are stacked together.
-The final embedding $z_{ij}$ at location $(i, j)$ gathers information from an area rather than a pixel in the input image, the size of which is defined as the receptive field.
-To that end, we can claim that $z_{ij}$ is the embedding vector for the pixel-centered patch around pixel $(i, j)$ with size $p \times p$ equal to the receptive field.

-In our implementation, we use four convolutional layers with $5 \times 5$ filters to incorporate the broad contextual information around each pixel.
-As the network goes deeper, we progressively increase the number of filters to enrich the feature dimension.
-The final convolutional layer is equipped with $d$ filters, which allows us to project each input pixel to the same $d$-dimensional embedding space.
-In all our experiments, $d$ is set to 128.
-While in theory the receptive field for our 4-layered ConvNet with $5 \times 5$ filters and unit stride is $17 \times 17$, prior research has shown that the effective receptive field is often much smaller than the theoretical counterpart~\cite{EffRecField}.
-For the purpose of local patch reconstruction, we empirically set $p = 5$.

-\paragraph{Contrastive loss} To ensure the encoder projects similar pixel-centered patches to the embedding space in an organized manner, we employ a contrastive loss.
-A contrastive loss takes in pairs of so-called ``positive examples'' and ``negative examples'', where in our scenario the positive examples are pairs of pixel-centered patches that should be embedded close to each other while the negative examples are those pairs that should be embedded far away from each other.